bmcorser/_bmcorser.github.io/blog/2017/08/23/from-the-ground-up.rst

 presented when playing the game; it’s clearly not the game’s ability to simulate a photograph that makes it interesting.

-The simulation that *Minecraft* presents is one that is integrated over time.
+The simulation that *Minecraft* presents is one that only exists when integrated over time.
 That is to say, one has to spend some time actually playing to observe (or experience, or witness) the simulation.
 It’s quite hard to describe what’s going on, because there are several experiential threads happening at the same time and even embarking on a description feels redundant to begin with because what the game simulates is so immediately understandable when one is playing it.

 In broad strokes, the player is presented with a static simulated landscape which has been generated for their game to be played in.
 The playing of the